The first Beatles solo single was released about a year before the official break-up of the band.

 “Instant Karma!
 (We All Shine On)” was written, recorded, and released in the U.K. within 10 days.
 It includes one other Beatle, George Harrison, on guitar.
 I remember being surprised as we heard the song for the first time on our clock radio one morning.
 It was the first we knew John had an official solo single.
 We liked it instantly, and it went on to become one of his most popular hits at #3 and certified gold.
 “Give Peace A Chance” had peaked at #14, and “Cold Turkey” at #30.

 John Lennon’s first solo album after the breakup of The Beatles, John Lennon/Plastic Ono Band, was released in December of 1970.
 Critics love it, and it’s listed at #23 on Rolling Stone’s Top 500 albums of all time (2012).
 The album was recorded after John & Yoko underwent months of Primal Therapy.
 The resulting emotion is exhibited in the music.
 Anger and frustration are apparent in “Mother” and “God”, two cuts which received FM airplay.
 I gravitated to the more Beatles-like “Look At Me” and “Love”.
 (A great version of “Love” with just John on acoustic guitar was included with his John Lennon Anthology box set.)
 The album reached #6 on the U.S. Billboard chart, no singles made the Top 40 chart.
+Update: John Lennon’s first album is being released in a remixed form.
+April 16th, 2021 it will be available as everything from a single disc to an 8-disc box set with alternate versions.

 John Lennon added another political anthem in April of 1971.
 “Power To The People” reached #11 on the singles chart.